Skip to main content

 Dimensions

-• Photographs: .jpg or .jpeg (smaller file size, good for gradients and photos).
+For photographs of artworks or art spaces, .jpg or .jpeg are best.
+They have a smaller file size, good for gradients and photos).

 Logo